Skip to main content

 Retriever

-The Retriever class is the primary interface for loading your conversation data into Fair Forge.
-Every evaluation requires a custom retriever implementation.
+The Retriever class is the entry point for loading your conversation data into Fair Forge.
+Every evaluation requires a custom retriever that implements load_dataset().
+Fair Forge supports three iteration strategies that control how data is consumed — from loading everything upfront to yielding individual QA pairs on demand.

 class Retriever(ABC):